GoBootcamp/book/chapters/intro.md

 ###Skills
 * know how to do data modeling with Go
-* know to or organize code in packages
+* know how to organize code in packages
 * know how to test code
 * know how to write documentation
 * know how to use json marshaling
 * know how to build a web API (depending on exercises)
-* know to to test a web API (depending on exercises)
+* know how to test a web API (depending on exercises)
 * know how to cross compile
-* know the key go tools
+* know how to use the key go tools

 ###Attitudes
 * value the potential of the Go language